 Having expressed a desire to become a Freemason, we presume you are willing to consider thoroughly the step you propose to take.

 The exact nature of our Institution being unknown to you, we deem it advisable that you should be informed on certain points, the knowledge of which may affect your decision to apply for membership.

 Freemasonry interferes neither with religion nor politics, but has for its foundation the great basic principles of the Fatherhood of God and the Brotherhood of Man.
 No Atheist can be a Freemason.

-Freemasonry strives to teach a man the duty he owes to God, his neighbour, and himself.
-It inculcates the practise of virtue, and makes an extensive use of symbolism in its teachings.
+Freemasonry strives to teach a man the duty he owes to God, his neighbor, and himself.
+It inculcates the practice of virtue, and makes an extensive use of symbolism in its teachings.

 Loyalty to one's country is an essential qualification in Freemasonry, and only those are acceptable who cheerfully render obedience to every lawful authority.
 Disloyalty in any form is abhorrent to a Freemason, and is regarded as a serious Masonic offence.

 Freemasonry has in all ages insisted that men should come to its doors entirely of their own free will, and not as a result of solicitations, or from feelings of curiosity, but simply from a favorable opinion of the Institution, and a desire to be ranked among its members.
 Freemasonry is not contrary to the principles which mark a man of upright heart and mind, and has in it nothing inconsistent with one's civil, moral or religious duties.